Skip to main content

 Award logos

-Individuals, publishers and researchers may nominate their own or others' work, although current Coaching Centre associates, employees and others linked to Henley are excluded.
+Individuals, publishers and researchers may nominate others' work, although current Coaching Centre associates, employees and others linked to Henley are excluded.
 Nominations should include a published version of the book or article.
+Books and articles must have been published in the last 12 months.

 The Henley team will review nominations and make a selection based on what they consider to be outstanding work in each category.